meidoworks/nekoq-component/configure/Design.md

 ##### A.2 Reason to choose cbor as first supported encoding

-1. Schemaless: flexible and avoid dependency issue
+1. Schemaless with self-describing: flexible and avoid dependency issue
 2. Speed: depending on protocol and implementation
 3. Compatibility: support various languages and platforms
 4. Security: safe marshalling